InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/your-first-smart-contract.md

 cast sig "function increment()"
 ```

-This should produce a different function signature from before, since it is another function:
+This should produce a different function signature from before, as it points to a different function:

 ```text
 0xd09de08a